kdheepak/lazygit.nvim/README.md

 **Using neovim-remote**

-If you have [neovim-remote](https://github.com/mhinz/neovim-remote) and have configured to use it in neovim, it'll launch the commit editor inside your neovim instance when you use `C`.
+If you have [neovim-remote](https://github.com/mhinz/neovim-remote) and have configured to use it in neovim, it'll launch the commit editor inside your neovim instance when you use `C` inside `lazygit`.

 1) `pip install neovim-remote`